AddisonDunn/march-madness-learning/README.md

 # march-madness-learning
 Using Python (2.7) and SQL to predict the results of the NCAA basketball tourney.
+Check out main.py, that's where all the interesting stuff happens.

 I used Sublime Text 2 to develop this project.
 If you use it, you should purchase the license (https://www.sublimetext.com/buy?v=3).
 SQLAlchemy is used to make mySQL easier to use from python; download and donate (http://www.sqlalchemy.org/).
 BeautfulSoup is beautiful.
 It was used to extract data from web pages (https://www.crummy.com/software/BeautifulSoup/bs4/doc/).